TNTCompany/Contacts/README.md

-# title
+# Description
-An Android Contacts Application Demo
+An Android Contacts Application Demo.
+Only support Simplified Chinese.